Masa Takayama: Ginza Sushiko

-Ginza Sushiko, sometimes spelled Ginza Sushi-ko, opened in 1987 in the corner of a mini-mall of an unglamorous section of Wilshire Boulevard; it was not far from Saba-ya.
+Ginza Sushiko, sometimes spelled Ginza Sushi-ko, opened in 1987 in the corner of a mini-mall in an unglamorous section of Wilshire Boulevard; it was not far from Saba-ya.
 Originally aimed at Japanese diners, it did not advertise and had an unlisted telephone number.
 However, it quietly gained a reputation as the most expensive restaurant in Los Angeles, and a place for food purists.
 Instead of a menu, diners were served omakase and meals lasted two to three hours.

 Takayama would keep a careful record of each customer, the date he or she dined at the restaurant, how many were in the party, what they drank and what they ate so that he could offer them something new on their next visit.
 He would have most of his fish flown in from the Tsukiji fish market in Tokyo.
 In 1990, the average bill without alcohol, depending on the amount eaten by a customer and the fluctuating price of fish, ranged from $125 to $150 per person.
 Ginza Sushiko garnered some celebrity attention.

-Marlon Brando, who would frequently visit the restaurant after hours with his family, was the only customer to whom Takayama would deliver food.
+Marlon Brando, who would frequently visit the restaurant after hours with his family, was reportedly the only customer to whom Takayama would deliver food.

-After eight years at its original location, it moved in 1992 to more fashionable and upscale Rodeo Drive in Beverly Hills.
-The 12-seat restaurant cemented its status as L.A.'s most expensive and exclusive sushi restaurant.
+After eight years at its original location, it moved in 1992 to the more fashionable and upscale Rodeo Drive in Beverly Hills.
+The 12-seat restaurant cemented its status as Los Angeles' most expensive and exclusive sushi restaurant.
 A decade later, Takayama decided to try a change of surroundings and sold Ginza Sushiko to his sous-chef, who changed the name to Urasawa.